adrianmester/gobox/README.md

 `gobox` uses a simplified version of the `rsync` algorithm.
 All files are split into 1KB chunks.
-A map of the md5 checksum of each transferred chunk is kept in memory on the client side in the form of `map[md5sum]ChunkID`, where `ChunkID` is made up of a `(FileID,ChunkNumber)` tuple.
+A map of the md5 checksum of each transferred chunk is kept in memory on the client side in the form of a `map[md5sum]ChunkID`, where `ChunkID` is made up of a `(FileID,ChunkNumber)` tuple.

-The checksum of each chunk is computed before being sent, and if it has already been transmitted, the ChunkID of the first occurance is sent instead, without the data.
-The server will then read the previous chunk from disk and write that to th new file instead.
+The checksum of each chunk is computed before being sent, and if it has already been transmitted, the ChunkID of the first occurance is sent instead, without the contents of the chunk.
+The server will then read the previous chunk from disk and write that to the new file instead.

+### Flow

+At startup, the client recursiveley walks the watched directory, and calls the `SendFileInfo` RPC method for each file and folder it encounters.
+This sends the file name, its type, size and modification time.
+The servers checks that against the files it has on disk, and if there's a mismatch, it replies with `SendChunkIds=true`.

+The client will send the Chunks for all the files the server has requested.
+In the case of chunks whose md5hash was already known, just the metadata is sent (FileID, ChunkNumber), and the server retrieves the bytes from previously sent files.

+Once all the initial files have been sent, the client calls `InitialSyncComplete`.
+This tells the server that any files that are on disk that haven't been sent by the client need to be deleted.

+Next, the client uses the [`fsnotify`](https://github.com/fsnotify/fsnotify) library to monitor for file system events on the watched directory.
+This library was chosen because of its cross-platform support.

+Any event in the watched directory will trigger a `SendFileInfo` method call, the rest of the flow being the same as before.
+The only difference is the `DeleteFile` method which will be called when files are deleted.

+## Protocol

+`gobox` uses protobuf to communicate between the client and the server.
+It was chosen because it can easily handle binary data, and asynchronous streams.

+The protobuf RPC methods are defined in [`proto/gobox.proto`](./proto/gobox.proto).

 ## Future improvements